Mlaiel/iacherie/docs/verification/CRAWLER_VERIFICATION_SUMMARY.md

 ### 🚀 Production Readiness Assessment: **APPROVED**

-All three priority crawlers exceed the requirements for real implementation and demonstrate production-ready functionality suitable for deployment in the Ainflue platform.
+All three priority crawlers exceed the requirements for real implementation and demonstrate production-ready functionality suitable for deployment in the IA Chérie platform.

 ---